Emulator Issues #9143

 Anyway, this discussion isn't going anywhere...
 In the future, the intention is for users to be able to customize the shortcut toolbar and place anything they want on it.
 When the ability for users to add things to the toolbar is possible, you can do whatever you want with your copy of Dolphin.
 But it would be a mistake to promote hotkeys to the toolbar by default at this time or any other time.

-#17 Updated by Lucario almost 4 years ago
+#17 Updated by Lucario over 5 years ago

 It's your opinion to say it's a mistake to add it to the toolbar by default.
 It's a good opportunity to see if anyone complains!
 Then implement a way to edit the toolbar.
 I've thought of nice idea how to edit toolbar.
 It's about finding if a icon file exists.
 If it does, the button will appear on the toolbar rather than throwing an error message.
 After this is implemented (I bet it's gonna be hard right?
 I heard that it's hard because of this WX thing) you can just remove the hotkey icon file and then if someone wanted the hotkey button again they would just have the hotkey icon file in their theme folder.